Public Information: L

-All South Africans have the right to proper, efficient and professional services, either from the government or other public entities.
-But when that does not happen, there are many channels you can follow to ensure you get proper redress.
+All South Africans have the right to professional services, either from the government or private entities.
+But when that does not happen, there are channels you can follow to ensure you get proper redress.

 The Department of Transport and Public Works completed work on the Leeu Gamka Ambulance Station in May 2012.